andersonaddo/Primus/README.md

 # Primus
 Primus is a simple android application designed to find prime numbers - one at a time or thousands at one go.
+There's also a PC version available on [GitHub](https://github.com/andersonaddo/Primus-for-PC).

 **Note**
-The .gitgnore file of this repository doesn't allow automatic .apk file commits.
-If you'd want any .apk file to be in this repository, add it to the /APKs filder through GitHub's web interface.
+The .gitgnore file of this repository doesn't allow .apk file commits.